cparsania/FungiExpresZ/README.md

 R -e "remotes::install_github('rstudio/renv@0.9.2')" # 0.9.2 denotes the renv package version.
 ```

-7)  Initiate project in a current directory.
+7)  Initiate the project in a current directory.

 ``` bash